tbeaugureau809/loanlens/README.md

 ##  Current Features

 - **User authentication**: analysts can register and log in.
-- **Client dashboard**: view or add clients, and attach loan agreements.
+- **Client dashboard**: view or add clients, and attach loan agreements either manually or with parser.
 - **Agreement capture**: store essential loan terms in SQL Server for later analysis.
 - **Data centralization**: eliminates redundancy and enables automated report generation.